storj/storj/docs/design/repair-with-hashes.md

     optional PieceHash hash = 2;
     optional OrderLimit limit = 3;
 }```

+1. Add an optional `PieceHash` and `OrderLimit` fields to the `PieceDownloadResponse` protocol buffer for returning hashes.

 2. Alter the storage node code to populate `PieceHash` and `OrderLimit` when the `OrderLimit` `Action` is `GET_REPAIR`.